fiakkasa/TaskMuxer/README.md

 Task Multiplexer.

-The purpose of this package is to provide the ability to reduce the amount of parallel repetitive work in a thread safe manner.
+The purpose of this package is to provide the ability to reduce the amount of parallel repetitive work.

 In practical terms, imagine a service that requests data from a slow external API serving multiple requests in parallel.